-The Gun Violence Archive [GVA] was established in Fall of 2012 as an independent research group to provide comprehensive data for the national conversation regarding gun violence.
+The Gun Violence Archive [GVA] was established in Fall of 2012 as an independent data collection and research group to provide comprehensive data for the national conversation regarding gun violence.
 GVA worked with several groups which collected statistics of the 2013 toll of deaths by gun violence.
 When GVA consolidated these projects in late 2013, the mission was expanded to also document the tens of thousands of gun related injuries and other gun crime.
 The overall goal of GVA is to provide the best, most detailed, accessible data on the subject to add clarity to the ongoing discussion on gun violence, gun rights, and gun regulations.
 Our mission is not confined to the debate on gun rights vs gun regulations, it is equally focused on understanding crime at a street level, providing crime statistics broken down to the Congressional District, State legislator district level.

 GVA began with the goal to provide a database of incidents of gun violence and gun crime.
 To that end we utilize automated queries, manual research through over 2,000 media sources, aggregates, police blotters, police media outlets and other sources daily.
 Each incident is verified by both initial researchers and secondary validation processes.
 Links to each incident are included in the incident report to provide further information on each incident for researchers, advocate groups, media and legislative interests.
 The incident reports provide a starting point for researchers, media and legislative interests to add texture to our raw data.